CyberReboot/vent/docs/source/troubleshoot.rst

 Let's first get some basic possible errors out of the way.

 1. Is Docker installed and is the daemon running?
-Vent uses Docker heavily so it is necessary to have the Docker instanned and the daemon running.
+Vent uses Docker heavily so it is necessary to have the Docker installed and the daemon running.
 2. Is this the latest version of Vent?
 Ways to get the latest Vent
    version: